• Skip to main content

 Charitable Contributions

-Among the lunch shaming news stories are stories of individuals making sacrifices to help pay down lunch debts at their local schools.
+Among the lunch-shaming news stories are stories of individuals making sacrifices to help pay down lunch debts at their local schools.
 Schools can also take the lead and do fundraisers as they do for field trips, new sports equipment, and other items they needs to pay down their debt.
-This could be done in a number of ways, resulting in creative ways to get the schools’ lunch debt under control.
+This could be done in several ways, resulting in creative ways to get the schools’ lunch debt under control.

 States Can Take More Action